com-entonos/amzn2-octave/README.md

 0) if you have matlab \*.mexa64 files, place them in 'mex/' and we'll try to squish them into octave (better to make native \*.oct files if possible)
 1) may need to edit 'pkg/to_build' to include required octave packages (PKGS) and provide a matlab/octave test in 'pkg/test/test.m'
-2) if other than avx/avx2, edit ARCH in 'to_build' (and check fftw configure options in 'to_build_oct_lib')
-3) check \*.log files for possible problems even if no failures
+2) check \*.log files for possible problems even if no failures
-4) if native < ARCH checks may fail and octave configure can fail (later can be worked around by changing -march to -mtune for octave)
+3) if native < ARCH checks may fail can fail
-5) if processor_type=native then libraries and octave will be compiled for the native machine (e.g. AWS's c5, c4, c3, ...)
+4) if processor_type=native (default) then libraries and octave will be compiled for the native machine (e.g. AWS's c5, c4, c3, m5, ...)

 when third-party \*.mexa64 files were 'squished' into octave > v4.2.2, rewarded with a runtime error ("free(): invalid next size (fast)"). that's why octave v4.2.2 is default, otherwise octave v5.1.0 is fine by itself (last line of 'to_build_lib_oct').

-start to finish: ~60 minutes under vmware (4 cores, 8GB; amzn2-vmware_esx-2.0.20190313-x86_64.xfs.gpt.ova) on macOS 10.13.6 with 2.2GHz Core i7 Sandy Bridge (2720QM)
+start to finish: ~60 minutes under vmware (4 cores, 8GB; amzn2-vmware_esx-2.0.20190313-x86_64.xfs.gpt.ova) on macOS 10.13.6 with 2.2GHz Core i7 Sandy Bridge (2720QM); ~35 minutes on AWS c4.2xlarge.